 The cost part of the New Starts cost-effectiveness calculation is an incremental measure requiring a point of comparison.
 For current year calculations, the annualized capital and O&M cost for the proposed project is compared to the existing transit system.
 If a project sponsor also chooses to calculate the measure based on 10-year horizon forecasts, the annualized capital and O&M cost of the proposed project is compared to the no-build transit system (which includes the existing transportation system as well as those transportation investments committed in the Transportation Improvement Plan (TIP) pursuant to 23 CFR Part 450.)
-If a project sponsor chooses to calculate the measure based on 20-year horizon forecasts, the annual capital and O&M cost of the proposed project is compared to the annual capital and O&M cost of the projects identified in the Metropolitan Planning Organization's fiscally constrained long range plan (excluding the proposed build alternative.)
+If a project sponsor chooses to calculate the measure based on 20-year horizon forecasts, the annual capital and O&M cost of the projects identified in the Metropolitan Planning Organization's fiscally constrained long range plan (excluding the proposed build alternative.)

 For New Starts projects, the cost-effectiveness measure is computed as the annualized capital cost plus annual O&M cost of the project divided by the annual number of forecasted trips on the project.
 For calculation of this measure, the capital costs of scope elements considered "enrichments" are either reduced by an FTA defined percentage or eliminated entirely from the annualized capital cost calculation.
 "Enrichments" are improvements to the transit project that are desired by the project sponsor but are non-integral to the planned functioning of the project, and whose benefits are not captured in whole by the criteria.
 "Enrichments" are allowable expenses for reimbursement under a future New Starts construction grant.
+The law includes a special rule related to "enrichments" that states FTA "shall not reduce or eliminate the capital costs of art and non-functional landscaping elements from the annualized capital cost calculation."